danzisar/w210-capstone/README.md

-# Targeting the distribution gap by data augmentation
+# Targeting the distribution gap using data augmentation

 Summer 2020 Capstone